cpetrovich/cpetrovich.github.io/_pages/cv.md

 ---

 ## Mentoring
-Supervised **18 students**, leading to **13 publications** (12 student-led).
+Supervised **18 students**, leading to **17 publications** (16 student-led).

-Includes PhD students, master's students, and undergraduate theses at CITA, IU, PUC, and other institutions.
+Includes PhD, master's, and undergraduate students from multiple institutions while at CITA, IU, and PUC.

 ---